bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L312-L322)]

-These examples do the same thing, i.e. pass in value `Egil Hansen` to the cascading parameter with the name `LoggedInUser`.
+These examples botaccomplish the same thing, i.e. pass in the value `Egil Hansen` to the cascading parameter with the name `LoggedInUser`.
 Note that the name of the parameter is not the same as the property of the parameter, e.g. `LoggedInUser` vs. `UserName`.

 1. The first example uses the `CascadingValue` factory method in <xref:Bunit.ComponentParameterFactory> to pass the named parameter value, specifying the cascading parameters name and a value (not the property name).
 2. The second example uses the `Add` method on the <xref:Bunit.ComponentParameterCollectionBuilder`1> with the parameter selector to select the cascading parameter property and pass the parameter value that way.